ruuddejong-altran/python-c-cpp/docs/example_3-2.md

 ```

 This is already far more helpful than what we get for the SWIG-generated module.
-But we can easily make this even better.
+But we can make this even better.
 `pybind11` gives an easy way to provide docstrings to modules and functions,
 and to provide names to the arguments.
 The `.def()` method of a module takes additional arguments